jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div></div>

 **Spear and Long Spear.** Spears are one of the earliest weapons invented by intelligent humanoids and still in wide-spread use.
 Spears are basically a staff sharpened on one end, tipped with a sharpened metal spearhead, or fashion with a number of prongs in the case of a trident or pitchfork.
 Spears can be used in a variety of ways and are very effective when braced against a charge.
-A long spear is longer than a normal spear, reaching lengths of up to 8', and requiring two hands to wield effectively.
+A long spear is longer than a normal spear, reaching lengths of up to 8', and requiring two hands to wield effectively, but is **weak** and prone to breaking.

 <div></div>